Drug liberalization: Australia

 In the Australian Capital Territory, after a bill was passed on 25 September 2019, new laws came into effect on 31 January 2020.
 While personal possession and growth of small amounts of cannabis remains prohibited non-medicinal purposes in every other jurisdiction in Australia, it allowed for possession of up to 50 grams of dry material, 150 grams of wet material, and cultivation of 2 plants per individual up to 4 plants per household, effectively legalising the possession and growing of cannabis in the ACT; however the sale and supply of cannabis and cannabis seeds is still illegal, so the effects of the laws are limited and the laws also contradict federal laws.
 It is also still illegal to smoke or use cannabis in a public place, expose a child or young person to cannabis smoke, store cannabis where children can reach it, grow cannabis using hydroponics or artificial cultivation, grow plants where they can be accessed by the public, share or give cannabis as a gift to another person, to drive with any cannabis in your system, or for people aged under 18 to grow, possess, or use cannabis.

+In October 2023, the Australian Capital Territory became the first territory in the country to decriminalize the possession of hard drugs.
+The law was passed in 2022 by the Legislative Assembly.
+Under the law, people found with small amounts of illicit drugs would be cautioned, fined or referred to a drug diversion program.